sdfghjdfgfrghj/infinite-ai-developer/README.md

 ## 🙏 Acknowledgments

-- Built with passion for autonomous AI development
+- Built with passion by a 16-year-old who believes AI can democratize software development
-- Inspired by the vision of truly self-improving software
+- Inspired by the vision of truly autonomous AI that never gives up
-- Thanks to all contributors and early adopters
+- Thanks to all contributors and early adopters who believe in this vision
 - Special thanks to the Ollama and Rich library teams
+- Grateful to the open source community for teaching me everything I know

 ---

 **⚡ Ready to experience infinite AI iterations?
 Star this repo and let's build the future together!** ⚡

-*Note: This is beta software.
-Please report issues and contribute to make it better!*
+*Note: This is beta software built by a learning developer.
+Please be patient with bugs and contribute to make it better!
+Every star, issue, and contribution helps me learn and improve.* 💙